LogoLogo

 There are four key components for configuring Cover Pipeline for GitLab:

-• Labels: Pre-defined Diffblue Cover project labels to determine test requirements on merge requests (full baseline, update, or skip).
+• Pre-defined Diffblue Cover project labels to determine test requirements on merge requests (full baseline, update, or skip).

 Labels